-- to base a meaningful portion of management's pay on achievement of the Company's goals; - to provide incentives to enhance stockholder value; - to provide competitive levels of compensation; - to recognize individual initiative and achievement; and - to assist the Company in attracting talented executives to a challenging and demanding environment and to retain such executives for the benefit of the Company and its subsidiaries.
+- to base a meaningful portion of management's pay on achievement of the Company's annual and long-term goals to ensure alignment of pay and performance: - to provide long and short term incentives intended to enhance stockholder value; - to provide competitive levels of compensation; - · to recognize individual initiative and achievement; and - to assist the Company in attracting talented executives to a challenging and demanding environment, and retain them for the benefit of the Company and its subsidiaries.

-The Company strives to achieve these objectives through its compensation plans that put a substantial portion of the executives' overall compensation at risk so that compensation is only paid if the Company's financial performance goals are met.
-While the compensation of the Company's executives is largely the result of negotiated agreements, which are reviewed annually, the Company's compensation philosophy is intended to reward its executives with competitive compensation, while rewarding performance with above-average total compensation.
+The Company strives to achieve these objectives through compensation arrangements that put a substantial portion of the executives' overall compensation at risk so that compensation is only paid if the Company's financial performance goals are met.
+While the compensation of the Company's most senior executives is largely the result of negotiated agreements (which are reviewed annually) the Company's overall compensation philosophy is intended to reward its executives with fully competitive compensation, while providing opportunities to reward outstanding performance with above-average total compensation.

-The Company's compensation committee has recognized Vector is a complex and diversified company that operates in two challenging industries - tobacco and real estate.
-The compensation committee has also recognized that the Company's diversification creates difficulties in establishing "peer groups".
-In establishing executive compensation, the compensation committee considers Vector's well-established record of consistently creating value for stockholders by posting high stockholder returns that exceed comparable indices in the tobacco and real estate segments.
-The compensation committee believes these high returns have been the result of the Company's strong operating performance in both the tobacco and real estate segments as well as an increase in the market perception of the Company.
+The Company's compensation committee has recognized that Vector is a complex and diversified company that operates in two challenging industries tobacco and real estate.
+The compensation committee has also recognized that the Company's diversification creates difficulties in establishing appropriate "peer groups" permitting meaningful comparison to the Company.
+Due to the disparities in financial and operational characteristics between the Company and potential comparator companies, the compensation committee has chosen not to formally benchmark compensation levels for management relative to any specified group of comparable companies.
+The compensation committee has, however, reviewed and considered information provided by its compensation consultant concerning relevant market executive compensation practices and, as such believes that it is appropriately informed with regard to these practices as they pertain to the Company's business.
+In establishing levels of executive compensation, the compensation committee considers Vector's well-established record of consistently creating value for stockholders by achieving stockholder returns that exceed comparable indices in the tobacco and real estate segments.
+The compensation committee believes these above-market returns have been the result of the Company's strong operating performance in both the tobacco and real estate segments as well as an improvement in the market's knowledge and perception of the Company.